 At W Cosmetic Surgery®, we feel that it is never too late to rejuvenate your eyes.
 The results can be rewarding in terms of your confidence and the reactions from others.

-Located just minutes from Philadelphia, W Cosmetic Surgery is the practice of Dr. Allan Wulc known world-wide for his expertise in eyelid surgery.
+Located just minutes from Philadelphia, W Cosmetic Surgery® is the practice of Dr. Allan Wulc known world-wide for his expertise in eyelid surgery.
 As a board-certified ophthalmologist with specialization in facial cosmetic and plastic surgery, Dr. Wulc restores and rejuvenates the eye area, returning the eyes to the focal point of human beauty and expression.
-He has performed thousands of upper and lower eyelid surgeries (blepharoplasty surgeries) and brow lifts, and he has extensive experience in both reconstructive and cosmetic surgery of the eyes and face.
+He has performed thousands of upper and lower eyelid surgeries (blepharoplasty surgeries) as well as brow lifts and cheek lifts, and he has extensive experience in both reconstructive and cosmetic surgery of the eyes and face.

 Your eyelid surgery procedure.
 What to expect.

 Every patient is different, and we highly recommend scheduling a consultation to determine the right type of eyelid surgery and treatment for you.
 Dr. Allan Wulc and his team offer several eyelid procedures to address your unique needs and goals.
-We serve customers from Plymouth, Philadelphia, Main Line, PA and surrounding areas.
+We serve customers from Plymouth, Philadelphia, the Main Line, PA, and the NY, Maryland and Washington areas.